 The Group's contributions to the defined contribution schemes vest fully and immediately with the employees.
-Accordingly, (i) for the year ended 31 December 2021 and the year ended 31 December 2020, there was no forfeiture of contributions under the defined contribution schemes; and (ii) there were no forfeited contributions available for the Group to reduce its existing level of contributions to the defined contribution schemes as at 31 December 2021.
+Accordingly, (i) for the year ended 31 December 2022 and the year ended 31 December 2021, there was no forfeiture of contributions under the defined contribution schemes; and (ii) there were no forfeited contributions available for the Group to reduce its existing level of contributions to the defined contribution schemes as at 31 December 2022.

-Due to the impact of COVID-19, the government refunded 50% of pension, medical insurance, unemployment insurance and work injury insurance of approximately RMB2,464,000 related to the periods from February to June of 2020 to the Group.
 The corresponding amount has been deducted from the employee benefit expenses of the Group for the year accordingly.
-There was no refund of pension, medical insurance, unemployment insurance and work injury insurance during the year ended 31 December 2021.
+There was no refund of pension, medical insurance, unemployment insurance and work injury insurance during the years ended 31 December 2022 and 31 December 2021.

-For the year ended 31 December 2021 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)